 Overview of the Activity: Liberty keeps in close contact with other major utilities, vendors, and consultants familiar with wildfire mitigation through working groups, conferences, and periodic meetings.
-Through these channels, Liberty identifies emerging technologies that it wants to pursue as pilot projects.
-Depending on the success of the pilot projects, Liberty then implements as larger initiatives.
-Refer to Section 8.3.3.2 for additional information on pilot projects that Liberty has pursued related to grid monitoring technology.
+Through these channels, Liberty identifies emerging technologies that it wants to

 Impact of the Activity on Wildfire Risk: Liberty initiatives related to emerging technology and pilot projects focus primarily on the use of microprocessor-based relays and electrical engineering concepts to reduce the frequency and magnitude of fault currents, or compile data to help operations make better decisions to help reduce ignition risk.
 DFA uses high fidelity meters, designed by Texas A&M Power System Automation Laboratory to send current and voltage signals back to a master server.
 Digital Automation ("DA") and High-Impedance Fault Detection ("HIFD") and both utilize Schweitzer Engineering Laboratories ("SEL") relays with upgraded software packages designed specifically for the purpose of digital automation or high impedance fault detection.
 Fast Trips or SRP uses SEL relays in a second group of settings that is activated on high fire threat days.